ibmiti/Sorting/README.md

 ::::::::::::::::::: insertion sorting :::::::::::::::::::::::

 Q: what is insertion sort use case?  :
-A: useful for presorted or roughly-sorted list
+A: useful for presorted or roughly-sorted list, or small data-sets

-Q:   :
-A:

-Q:   :
+Q: what is the time-complexity?  :
-A:
+A:  best case O(n) - worse case O(n^2)

-Q:   :
+Q: what determines the run-time?  :
-A:
+A: the size of data set + how arranged the arr is, if the second loop must kick-in then it become O(n^2)